djpbarry/Giani/README.md

 GIANI is a FIJI plugin designed to facilitate routine analysis of 3D cell biology image data.
 Implemented specifically with batch-processing in mind, GIANI is designed to:

-* Read data sets in their native, proprietary
+* Read data sets in their native, proprietary format
-* Segment nuclei & cells
+* Automatically segment nuclei & cells
 * Measure nuclear and cell morphology, together with fluorescence intensities within these regions.
-* Explore results
+* Allow users to explore their results

 # Segment Nuclei & Cells